DataDog/datadog-agent/docs/dev/agent_omnibus.md

 ## Building inside Docker (Linux only, recommended)

-Let's see in detail how to use the provided Docker images to build a DEB or RPM package for Linux.
+Use the provided Docker images to build a DEB or RPM package for Linux.
 You need to have Docker already running on your machine.

 From the `datadog-agent` source folder, use the following command to run the